-The request to hold and announce the final examination must be submitted to the Graduate and Professional School a minimum of 10 working days in advance of the scheduled date.
+A request to schedule the final examination must be submitted to the Graduate and Professional School via ARCS a minimum of 10 working days in advance of the scheduled date.
 Any changes to the degree plan must be approved by the Graduate and Professional School prior to the submission of the request for final examination.